 (2) Where a female pensioner is sentenced to imprisonment for any period exceeding one month, payment of her pension under this Act shall be discontinued during the period of her imprisonment: Provided that any pension payable to her in respect of children shall be payable under the Sixth Schedule as if she were dead.

-[Section 70 8 amended by No. 75 of 1973 s.
+[Section 70 8 amended: No. 75 of 1973 s.
 24.]

 71. Insanity of pensioners